Quarterly Financial Report for the Quarter Ended June 30, 2012

 - Contribute to International Peace and Security - by projecting leadership abroad.

 The Defence mission is delivered through seventeen program activities.
-A summary description of these program activities can be found in Part II of the Main Estimates.
+A summary description of these program activities can be found in Section II- Report on Plans and Priorities.

 Basis of Presentation

-This quarterly report has been prepared by management using an expenditure basis of accounting using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.
-The accompanying Statement of Authorities includes the department's spending authorities granted by Parliament and those used by the department consistent with the Main Estimates and Supplementary Estimates (as applicable) for the 2011-12 fiscal year.
+This quarterly report has been prepared by management using an expenditure basis of accounting.
+The accompanying Statement of Authorities includes the department's spending authorities granted by Parliament and those used by the department consistent with the Main Estimates and Supplementary Estimates A for fiscal year (FY) 2012-13.
+This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 The authority of Parliament is required before moneys can be spent by the Government.
 Approvals are given in the form of annually approved limits through appropriation acts or through legislation in the form of statutory spending authority for specific purposes.